The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 # Contributing to The Grand Campaign
 The Grand Campaign is a deeply ambitious project that aims to completely change how the game works.
-The organization operates under a high-trust open charter, meaning that anyone has the capacity to contribute.\
+The organization operates under a **high-trust open charter**, meaning that everyone is invited to contribute.\
 However, there are a few guidelines that need to be followed to ensure the project runs smoothly.
 ## GitHub Workflow
 The repository is separated into several branches, with each one serving a different purpose, to understand how the team works and manages the repository's workflow, we will explain the purpose of each branch.